1947 completes the 41st year of the Garden and Martha Crones 15th year as Curator.

 She notes that “the four species of Lady’s-slippers were second to none in beauty.”(2)

 This would eliminate at least one or two species that had been in the Garden.
-Based on her planting records and log notes it would seen those still there would be Cypripedium acaule, the Stemless; C. candidum, the Small White; C. parviflorum var. makasin, the smaller flowered of the Yellow; and C. reginae, the Showy.
+Based on her planting records and log notes it would seem that those still there would be Cypripedium acaule, the Stemless; C. candidum, the Small White; C. parviflorum var. makasin, the smaller flowered of the Yellow; and C. reginae, the Showy.
 These had been planted almost every year.
 The one most probably missing is C. arietinum, The Ramshead.
 That had not been planted since 1937 and was not replanted until 1950.